 On the other side of the coin for 3D printer nozzle sizes is increasing nozzle size.
 Doing so can have a pronounced impact on your print for the better.
 Wider extrusions can cut print time exponentially — a single 0.8mm wall takes half the time of a 0.4mm wall that is two lines thick, for example.

 In addition, larger line extrusions bond better, resulting in stronger prints.
 These advantages make large 3D printer nozzles a boon for fast prototyping where fine surface detail is a low priority.

 Of course, the downside of printing larger extrusion lines comes at the expense of definition in your print.
 It logically stands the fatter lines of extruded plastic will render fine surface detail poorer than smaller nozzles.

 You could argue that the benefits of using small nozzle sizes are limited to hobbies and professions that demand fine detail, most likely model making and jewelry design.
 For the average Joe, there’s probably little reason to go finer than 0.4mm (there’s a reason it’s the standard stock 3D printer nozzle size.)

-License: The text of "2019 3D Printer Extruder Guide – All You Need to Know" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 3D Printer Extruder Guide" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.